 Dear Race Directors: If your race takes place in June, July, August, go with tanks/singlets instead.

-If you haven’t noticed, I’ve been racing a lot this year, which means I’m starting to acquire quite a collection of race shirts.
-Luckily they are mostly dry-fit / performance / tech / whatever you call them.
+If you regularly sign up for race, you’ll start to acquire quite a collection of race shirts.
+Luckily they are mostly drifit/performance/tech material.
 But, they are all short-sleeved.
 (I even got a long sleeve race shirt in May!
 Oh the humanity.)
 Which is fine in early spring when the high is 60.
 But my “short-sleeve shirts” to “necessity of short-sleeves” ratio is getting imbalanced.

 So I decided to solve that problem.

 Here, let me get all DIY Crafty Blogger on you.
 Hope you can keep up …